data-hunters/metadata-digger/README.md

 # Metadata Digger
 Main goal of Metadata Digger is to provide better insights into Metadata extracted from binary files (like images).
-MD is built on top of [Apache Spark](https://spark.apache.org/) - one of the most popular Big Data processing engine - to take advantage of distributed computing.
+MD is built on top of <a href="https://spark.apache.org/" target="_blank">Apache Spark</a> - one of the most popular Big Data processing engine - to take advantage of distributed computing.

 Currently MD is under development but basic functionality is available: